 - In December 1936, Lawrence was born of their union.

 Was Leland related to them in some way?
-While researching Dr. Trump’s family — to be absolutely sure he wasn’t related to the President — I was unable to find a link between Trump’s Austrian mother and Lawrence’s Austrian-Hungarian father.
+I was unable to find a link between Trump’s Austrian mother and Lawrence’s Austrian-Hungarian father.
 Probably, Lawrence just happened to be the first displaced child Leland encountered after the death of his good friends’ daughter.
-Possibly, Leland knew the biological parents and felt they resembled Henry and Clara enough for Lawrence to pass as a their natural-born son.
+Possibly, Leland knew the biological parents.
+Maybe he felt they resembled Henry and Clara enough for Lawrence to pass as a their natural-born son.

 Page 6 of 7